-A new \ac{RIS} architecture with a non-diagonal \ac{RIS} phase shift matrix was recently proposed in \cite{Clerckx_TWC_APR_2023, B_Clerckc_CE_TSP_24}.
-The so-called \acf{BD-RIS} introduces additional degrees of freedom for system optimization, resulting in significant performance improvements compared to conventional diagonal \ac{RIS} (single-connected, i.e., there are no connections between the \ac{RIS} elements).
+A new \ac{RIS} architecture called beyond-diagonal \ac{RIS} was recently proposed in \cite{Clerckx_TWC_APR_2023, B_Clerckc_CE_TSP_24}.
+The so-called \acf{BD-RIS} introduces additional degrees of freedom for system optimization, resulting in significant performance improvements compared to the conventional diagonal \ac{RIS} (single-connected, i.e., there are no connections between the \ac{RIS} elements).
 The non-diagonal structure of the phase shift matrix also emerges in scenarios involving non-reciprocal connections among \ac{RIS} elements (e.g., group-connected and fully-connected cases), allowing an incident signal to be reflected by a different element \cite{Clerckx_TVT_JUN_2022}.
 In \cite{Shen_2022}, a modeling and architecture design based on scattering network analysis was proposed.
 More recently, \cite{matteo_2024} introduced a \ac{RIS} modeling framework grounded in multiport network analysis, while optimization algorithms for BD-\ac{RIS} were explored in \cite{Clerckx_TWC_FEB_2024, B.Clerckx_TWC_EA_2024}.
-Despite its potential, this technology faces several challenges, including channel estimation, the joint optimization of passive and active beamforming, and the mitigation of multi-user interference \cite{zheng_survey}.
+Despite its potential, this technology faces several challenges, including channel estimation, joint optimization of passive and active beamforming, and mitigation of multi-user interference \cite{zheng_survey}.